 Known as the “sweet” of the Sweet and Sowers duo, Marissa enjoys getting out into nature with Nick, crafting the more-than-occasional pun, tap dancing and drawing.
 She gains inspiration from her travels—her fondest food memory being a day at the Tokyo Fish Market where she and Nick strolled around sampling some of the best seafood in the world (the highlight was a skewer of wagyu beef with uni).

 Nick Sowers is from Annapolis, Maryland.
 He was drawn to cooking from a young age, relishing the gratification in seeing a handful of simple ingredients come together to make something delicious.
 He got his first job at age 14 at IHOP, and went on to study culinary arts at Johnson and Whales University of Providence, Rhode Island.

 He’s since cooked at acclaimed restaurants including Salt Tavern and Thames Street Oyster House, both in Baltimore, Maryland, as well as Cotogna here in San Francisco.
 He’s worked with celebrated chefs along the way such as Eric Houseknecht, Jarett Appell and Jonathan Benno, gaining mentors and good friends with a shared love of simple and seasonally-driven cuisine.

 Nick has had an entrepreneurial spirit since he was young.
-Sweet and Sowers is his second successful venture, the first being an independent landscaping company he dubbed “The Little Clippers” at age 10.
-He loves traveling with his fiancé and business partner Marissa (the two will be married in June of 2022), cycling and getting outdoors in San Francisco.
+Sweet & Sowers is his second successful venture, the first being an independent landscaping company dubbed “The Little Clippers” founded at age 10.
+He loves traveling with his fiancé and business partner Marissa (the two will be married in June of 2022), cycling and enjoying the majestic outdoors of San Francisco.